-The Audit Committee has adopted a policy regarding the pre-approval of audit and permitted non-audit services to be performed by the Company's public independent registered accounting PricewaterhouseCoopers LLP.
+The Audit Committee has adopted a policy regarding the pre-approval of audit and permitted non-audit services to be performed by the Company's independent registered public accounting firm, PricewaterhouseCoopers LLP.
 The Audit Committee will, on an annual basis, consider and, if appropriate, approve the provision of audit and non-audit services by PricewaterhouseCoopers LLP.
 The Audit Committee has approved a general provision of \$75,000 for accounting advisory and other permissible consulting engagements.
 Management is responsible for notifying the Audit Committee of the status of accounting advisory and other permissible consulting engagements at regularly scheduled Audit Committee meetings and, if the Audit Committee so determines, the general provision is replenished to \$75,000.
-The Audit Committee did not utilize the de minimis exception to the pre-approval requirements provided approve services any PricewaterhouseCoopers LLP during fiscal 2015 and 2014.
+The Audit Committee did not utilize the de minimis exception to the pre-approval requirements to approve any services provided by PricewaterhouseCoopers LLP during fiscal 2015 and 2014.